 You can serve finished products to customers without waiting for the purchasing lead time of some components or raw materials.

 Each section of the supply chain is protected by the inventories and can be planned with its own decoupled lead time.

 Planning at the decoupling points

-FrePPLe’s inventory planning module supports your planner in this process:
+FrePPLe's inventory planning module supports your planners in this process:

 A widget in frePPLe is dedicated to the buffer inventory.
-Calculated safety stock, reorder quantity and expected on hand after one lead time are displayed and allow the planner to have a quick overview at the current and to-be situation.
+Calculated safety stock, reorder quantity and expected on hand after one lead time are displayed and allow planners to have a quick overview at the current and to-be situation.